cherrycjkao/prompts/business_hr_recruitment/README.md

 - [Strength 2]
 - [Strength 3]
 - (optional more)
 ---

-> **💡Note:**
-> Continue applying the above structure for all provided candidates until the list is complete.
-> Maintain a consistent, formal, and concise writing style.
-> Slightly adjust tone depending on candidate seniority (e.g., entry-level, mid-career, executive) but stay objective.

 > **Techniques Used:**
 > - **Batch Processing**: Process multiple profiles in one instruction loop.